 Walk in the footsteps of ancient settlers and admire the well-preserved ruins with their colorful mosaics and marble floors.
 Make sure you visit the grand gymnasium before you leave.

-23 – Swim to an islet from Agios Stefanos Beach
+33 – Swim to an islet from Agios Stefanos Beach

 Agios Stefanos Beach in southwest Kos hits all the right notes when it comes to seaside sun.
 You can splash around in the shallow water or scramble up flower-carped hillsides to explore the remains of ancient Christian temples.

 Yet the star of the show is the offshore islet of Kastri, which can be reached by swimming, or by boat.
 A tiny chapel and castle ruins make it worth the effort.
 From this vantage point, breathtaking sunsets paint the sky, creating a perfect end to your adventure-filled day on the coast.

 35 – Party at the Black Amber Club

 Celebrate your vacation with an evening at the Black Amber Club in Kos Town.
 This open-air pool bar has a chilled vibe by day, with sunbeds and cocktails on tap.

 37 – Chart medical history at the International Hippocratic Foundation

 Created in 1960, the International Hippocratic Foundation pays tribute to the father of medicine with lectures and exhibitions open to visitors.

 Visit the museum to learn about Hippocrates and medicine through the ages – see how these early influences have impacted the work of physicians today.
 Highlights include an impressive statue collection, ancient coins, and of course several medical tools.
-You can also explore the botanical gardens behind the building.
+You can explore even further with interactive displays and multimedia presentations that provide context.

 Wander beside the ruined castle walls and buildings, then enjoy a refreshing drink with a view at the superbly situated café.